Stand-Down Comedian

 Customer Gives Up Dream of Becoming Stand-Up Comic After Cashier Refuses to Laugh at Joke

-Office administrator Garrison Peters visited a Hyde Park, Massachusetts Stop & Shop grocery store to pick up a few items.
-What wasn’t on his shopping list was having his dreams crushed by a humorless cashier.
+Office administrator Garrison Peters visited a Hyde Park, Massachusetts Stop & Shop grocery store to pick up a few items, but what wasn’t on his shopping list was having his dreams crushed by a humorless cashier.

 Unfortunately, the Hyde Park Stop & Shop is where he took his energy that particular evening.